yufei118liu/ntk_continual/README.md

 - **`experiment-cifar100-epoch10.ipynb`**:
   This notebook runs the class incremental learning experiment on the CIFAR-100 dataset using MLP, RNN and CNN models.
 The results are saved in the corresponding `.pkl` files.

+- **`experiment-cifar10-epoch10_replay.ipynb`**:
+  This notebook runs the class incremental learning experiment with Experience Replay on the CIFAR-10 dataset using MLP and CNN models.
+The results are saved in the corresponding `.pkl` files.

+- **`experiment-cifar100-epoch10_replay.ipynb`**:
+  This notebook runs the class incremental learning experiment with Experience Replay on the CIFAR-100 dataset using MLP and CNN models.
+The results are saved in the corresponding `.pkl` files.

 ---

 ### 2. **Generated `.pkl` Files**